IbrahimPala1/IbrahimPala1/README.md

 - My post-graduate studies involved frequent General Practice placements.
 In a partcualryl busy day, during a walk in clinic, two out of 3 GP's had not attened work as they had been diagnosed with covid.
 Patients began to feel increasingly frustrated and the GP was overhwklmed.
 Understanding the severity of the situation i decided to take ownership by dividing the patients in two groups depending on the urgency of their visit.
 I would direct the compliated cases to the GP whilst taking care of the simpler cases.
 As a result we avoided patients filing complaints and also avoided patients walking away without being seen.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

 ## <a name="interests">When I'm not coding (Interests)</a>